JavierJimenez86/chessexercise/README.md

   - piece: This is the argument for the chess piece name: Ex: rook, bishop, knight or queen.
   - position: This is the notation for a position in the chess board: Ex: E4, D6, etc.

-  - help: Show a help message
+In addition, the parameter **help** to receiv will show a help message

-The output will be all the possibles moves given the piece and its position
+The output will be all the possible moves given the piece and its position

 # Prerequisites